Klášter: History

 History of the village is connected with the medieval Cistercian monastery, which was founded here in 1144–1145 by monks from the Ebrach Abbey.
 It was destroyed by the Hussites during the Hussite Wars in 1420.
 After the monastery was destroyed, a village began to emerge in its ruins, whose new inhabitants used the remains of buildings to build their dwellings.
 The first written mention of the village of Klášter is from 1556.

 The Zelená Hora Castle was first mentioned in a deed of King Ottokar II from 1221.
 Until 1420, it was property of the monastery.
 In 1425, after the monastery ceased to exist, all its properties were acquired by the town of Klatovy and the castle became the new centre of the estate.
 In 1436, it became property of the Lords of Schwamberg.
 The most notable owners of the estate were the Sternberg family, who acquired it around 1464 and held it until 1726.
 Most likely between 1670 and 1688, the medieval castle was rebuilt into an early Baroque residence.

 Zelená Hora was then owned by the houses of Martinic (1726–1784), Colloredo-Mansfeld (1784–1852) and Auersperg (1852–1931).
 In 1817–1819, the castle became known as the site where Manuscript of Zelená Hora was founded.
 After the castle was shortly owned by Czech private owners, it was confiscated by the state in 1938.

 Transport

-The I/20 road (part of the European route E49) from Plzeň to České Budějovice passes through the municipality.
+The I/20 road (part of the European route E49) from Plzeň to České Budějovice runs through the municipality.

 The railway line Plzeň–Horažďovice runs along the eastern municipal border, but there is no train station.
 Klášter is served by the station in Nepomuk.